 - Dark Spots and Rings

 Dark spots or rings on your walls or ceilings indicate mold growth.
-If these do not mold yet, they mean water damage, which is a favorable breeding ground for them.
-These should be eradicated by a professional mold exterminator to prevent the long-term effects of black mold exposure.
+If these do not mold yet, they mean water damage, a favorable breeding ground for them.
+A professional mold exterminator should eradicate these to prevent the long-term effects of black mold exposure.

 - Re-occurring Respiratory Irritation

-The months of seasonal allergies are gone, but you’re still suffering from watery eyes, stuffy nose, skin irritation, headaches, and coughs without cold.
+The months of seasonal allergies are gone, but you still suffer from watery eyes, stuffy nose, skin irritation, headaches, and coughs without a cold.

 Toxic Mold Statistics

-There are 100,000 recognized mold species worldwide, and 1,000 of them can be found in the United States.
-One of them is Stachybotrys chartarum, or the toxic black mold.
+There are 100,000 recognized mold species worldwide, and 1,000 can be found in the United States.
+One of them is Stachybotrys chartarum or the toxic black mold.

 Concerns about exposure to black mold emerged in the middle of the 1980s.
-Reports were documented from residential and non-industrial environments in Canada and the United States.
+Reports were documented in Canada and the United States from residential and non-industrial environments.
 This brought attention to how mold toxicity and sickness affect the human body.